lintonye/learnreact.design/2017-06-08-what-is-react.md

   image: linton.jpg
 ---

 _This series of posts will be the very first part of the ["React for Designers" course](http://learnreact.design) I'm creating.
-Be sure to [sign up](http://learnreact.design) to receive exclusive updates!_
+[Sign up](http://learnreact.design) now and receive exclusive updates!_

 - _What is React? (this post)_
 - _React, ReactJS, React.js, React Native, Which is Which? (coming soon)_